vipulnaik/diet-exercise-health/logs/dental-self-exam-checklist-log.md

   on the lower teeth; thiis is typical.

 * Plaque: I did not visually see or feel (with my finger) much plaque on the teeth.
+With the intraoral camera, I saw some stuff that might be plaque on the back teeth but it was hard to distinguish from stains.

 * Staining: There was no staining on the front teeth.
-The back teeth had some staining, with most of the staining being on the upper left back teeth.
-Some of this staining was visible with a wide open mouth, and some of the staining needed me to use the dental mirror.
+The back teeth had some staining, with the only staining that was visible to me directly in a normal mirror being on the upper back left teeth.
+However, with the intraoral mirror, I could see stains at more places, and with the intraoral camera, I was able to see staining across my back teeth.
+The staining was more significant on the upper back teeth than the lower back teeth.

   The upper left back teeth stains are something that I had documented starting to notice in my Slack self-chat logs on 2025-06-19, about 2